Social Icons

 Directed by Roger Michell

-Julia Roberts over the years of her acting career has done some of the best love stories.
-This one Notting Hill is one of them, the screenplay/script is soft, lovely, smooth sailing and hits all the right spot with its comedy.
-This Rom-Com does not come out cheesy, but carves a place of its own on the wall of Rom-Coms which will forever be classics.
-Seeing it again in 2020, the movie still holds up and the comedy is still very light and beautiful.
+Julia Roberts, over the years of her acting career, has been in some of the best love stories.
+Notting Hill is one of them.
+The screenplay/script is soft, lovely, smooth sailing, and hits all the right spots with its comedy.
+This Rom-Com doesn’t come off as cheesy but carves out a place of its own in the world of Rom-Coms that will forever be classics.
+Seeing it again in 2020, the movie still holds up, and the comedy is still light and beautiful.

-Notting Hill is every young man’s fantasy.
-Falling in love with a beautiful movie star and having her love you back.
-I like the way the movie did not make Julia Robert’s character Anna perfect.
-She was not perfect, neither was she an over the top diva and neither was Hugh Grants character Will perfect he too had his quirks.
+Notting Hill is every young man’s fantasy—falling in love with a beautiful movie star and having her love you back.
+I like the way the movie doesn’t make Julia Roberts' character, Anna, perfect.
+She was not flawless, nor was she an over-the-top diva.
+Similarly, Hugh Grant's character, Will, wasn’t perfect either—he had his quirks too.

-The plot has Anna a popular film actress walk into the a book store owned by divorcee Will in Notting Hill.
-Their meet was not spectacular and when Will accidentally spills a drink on Anna, she follows him home to get cleaned up (his home was not far from where it happened) and she impulsively kisses him.
-She then ask him to meet her at her Hotel and there Will is mistaken for the press and had to interview her which was funny.
-It was there they agreed to go out, as Anna asked to be Will’s date to his sisters birthday.
-Will’s family were blown away with meeting Anna for the first time and knowing she was a popular actress.
+The plot has Anna, a popular film actress, walk into a bookstore owned by divorcee Will in Notting Hill.
+Their first meeting wasn’t spectacular, and when Will accidentally spills a drink on Anna, she follows him home to get cleaned up (his home was nearby).
+She impulsively kisses him, then asks him to meet her at her hotel.
+There, Will is mistaken for the press and ends up having to interview her, which is funny.
+It’s at this point they agree to go out, as Anna asks to be Will’s date to his sister's birthday.
+Will’s family is blown away by meeting Anna for the first time and learning that she is a popular actress.

-Their secret relationship soon became known to the press and Anna freaked out and her behavior towards Will at the time was totally uncalled for.
-Which places them in an awkward situation and we the viewers wondering how they will be able to patch it up again.
+Their secret relationship soon becomes known to the press, and Anna freaks out.
+Her behavior toward Will at that time was totally uncalled for, putting them in an awkward situation, leaving us as viewers wondering how they will patch things up.

-I have to give the director credit for bring this amazing screenplay to life in the most well crafted way.
-But majority of the credit should go to the man who wrote the amazing script, Richard Curtis.
-He is the BAFTA and Oscar nominated script writer of the Rom-Com Four Weddings and a Funeral (1994) which also starred Grant as the leading man.
+I have to give the director credit for bringing this amazing screenplay to life in the most well-crafted way.
+But the majority of the credit should go to the man who wrote the amazing script—Richard Curtis.
+He is the BAFTA- and Oscar-nominated screenwriter of the Rom-Com Four Weddings and a Funeral (1994), which also starred Grant as the leading man.
+He also wrote Mr. Bean (1997), Bridget Jones's Diary (2001), and its 2004 sequel The Edge of Reason.
+I can’t forget his directorial debut in the 2003 movie Love Actually, which he also penned.

-Not to forget the musical score and the movie soundtrack, this movie has one of the coolest soundtrack albums you could buy.
+Not to forget the musical score and movie soundtrack, Notting Hill has one of the coolest soundtrack albums you could buy.

-Like a lot of Curtis Rom-Coms this movie was a box office success.
-The movie is seen by critics and audience as a masterpiece and you will enjoy seeing it anytime.
-The film received three Golden Globes nominations for Best Motion Picture, Best Actor for Grant and Best Actress for Roberts.
+Like a lot of Curtis's Rom-Coms, this movie was a box office success.
+It’s seen by critics and audiences as a masterpiece, and you’ll enjoy watching it anytime.
+The film received three Golden Globe nominations for Best Motion Picture, Best Actor for Grant, and Best Actress for Roberts.

 0 comments: